-It is possible that he met his friend Rustichello in prison, and being far from home, isolated from friend and family, who could have verified or denied his claims, he just started fabulating.
+Polo went to prison in Genua in 1298.
+It is possible that he met his friend Rustichello there, and being far from home, isolated from friends and family, who could verify or deny his claims, he just started fabulating.
 Rustichello, not having much to do after having been released from prison, decided to make the most of his story.
 He wrote a book, and it became a sensation.
-At that point, Polo didn’t have any reason to dissociate himself from the fame and glory.
+At that point, Polo didn’t have any reason to dissociate himself from fame and glory.

 Famous Venetians who are not from Venice but have become honorary citizens just the same.